Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - ``keys(obj)``. returns an array of object's enumerable property names, in the same order as for...in loop would.

+- ``values(obj)``. return an array of object's own enumerable property values, in the same order as for...in loop wound.

 - ``entries(obj)``. returns an array of a given object's own enumerable property ``[key, value]`` pairs.